cloudmesh/technologies/chapters/tech/openvz.md

 2. Fair CPU scheduler \: Similarly to the disk quota allocation, CPU schedular has a two level allocation process.
 The containers are given a time sliced based on their  CPU priority and internally the linux scheduler prioritizes the processes.
 3. User Beancounters \: Makes sure that no container exploits the resources by having multiple counters, limits and guarantees in place to keep a check on each of the containers[@www-openvz-wiki].

 Also, an isolated container can be migrated from one server to another without any disruption in the containers work, this feature is called live migration which was added in 2006.
-This achieved by process called checkpointing, i.e., by freezing the container and saving it in a file on the disk, which then is sent to a different server where its restored.
+This was achieved by the process called checkpointing, i.e., by freezing the container and saving it in a file on the disk, which then is sent to a different server where its restored.
 The whole process only happens in a matter of seconds.
 With such features, OpenVZ is used by institutions that can provide every user with a personal server and IT companies can use it for testing purposes.Infact,
->  "OpenVZ can be efficiently applied in a wide range of areas \: web hosting, enterprise server consolidation, software development and testing, user training, and so on"[@www-openvz-guide].
+>  "OpenVZ can be efficiently applied in a wide range of areas \: web hosting, enterprise server consolidation, software development and testing, user training, and so on" [@www-openvz-guide].